HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 2. Can the user interact? ([Interaction to Next Paint (INP)](https://web.dev/articles/inp))
 3. Is it visually stable? ([Cumulative Layout Shift (CLS)](https://web.dev/articles/cls))

 Core Web Vitals are designed to be an evolving set of metrics.
 This year, the metric for interactivity changed from First Input Delay (FID) to Interaction to Next Paint (INP).
-This change was made because it provided two significant advancements.
+This change was made because it provided two significant advancements:

-The first is to shift from a single interaction to include all interactions on the page.In other words, clicking with a mouse, tapping on a device with a touchscreen and pressing a key on either a physical or onscreen keyboard.
+- The first is to shift from a single interaction to include all interactions on the page.
+In other words, clicking with a mouse, tapping on a device with a touchscreen and pressing a key on either a physical or onscreen keyboard.

-The second is to represent interactivity for sites using JavaScript frameworks accurately, since JavaScript is often what drives interactivity mostly.
+- The second is to represent interactivity for sites using JavaScript frameworks accurately, since JavaScript is often what drives interactivity mostly.
 This year we saw Core Web Vitals evolve their responsiveness metric by [introducing Interaction to Next Paint](https://developers.google.com/search/blog/2023/05/introducing-inp) to replace First Input Delay.
 This new metric measures beyond first interaction to measure the lifecycle of the page and better reflect interactivity on single page applications.

 When responsiveness as measured by INP is below 200 milliseconds, its considered to be a good experience and pass the INP performance assessment.
 Total Blocking Time remains as the lab data equivalent and is for diagnostics when an INP issue is detected.

-The changeover in March 2023 saw many JS framework origins drop from passing Good classification.
+The changeover in March 2023 saw many JavaScript framework origins drop from passing Good classification.
 Sites using prominent frameworks like React, Next, Nuxt, and Vue were hit hardest.
 Sites adapted quickly and by September 2024, the number of passing origins exceeded when evaluated by INP exceeded the count when the FID metric was used.

 To gather data, we had to rely on lighthouse's lab testing audits, which capture LCP and CLS, but not the interaction based metrics of INP or FID.
 Lab testing does have draw backs, and real user metrics should always be used to truly assess performance, as detailed in web.dev's [Why lab and field data can be different (and what to do about it)](https://web.dev/articles/lab-and-field-data-differences).